pingcap/docs-cn/v3.1/faq/tidb.md

 > + For each DDL operation, the number of `schema` version changes is the same with the number of corresponding `schema state` version changes.
 > + Different DDL operations cause different number of `schema` version changes.
 For example, the `CREATE TABLE` statement causes one `schema` version change while the `ADD COLUMN` statement causes four.

+#### What are the causes of the "Information schema is out of date" error

+When executing a DML statement, if TiDB fails to load the latest schema within a DDL lease (45s by default), the `Information schema is out of date` error might occur.
+Possible causes are:

+- The TiDB instance that executed this DML was killed, and the transaction execution corresponding to this DML statement took longer than a DDL lease.
+When the transaction was committed, the error occurred.
+- TiDB failed to connect to PD or TiKV while executing this DML statement.
+As a result, TiDB failed to load schema within a DDL lease or disconnected from PD due to the keepalive setting.

 #### Error is reported when executing DDL statements under high concurrency?

 When you execute DDL statements (such as creating tables in batches) under high concurrency, a very few of these statements might fail because of key conflicts during the concurrent execution.